sytraore/sytraore/README.md

 # Hi there, I'm Sy 👋

 ## 👨‍💻 About Me
-🎓 I am currently pursuing both a **Bachelor and Master in Computer Science** at Virginia Tech.<br>

-❤️ I'm a passionate computer science student who loves building, learning, and collaborating on exciting projects.
-I am always looking for ways to learn, solve problems and innovate through software.
+❤️ I'm a computer science student at Virginia Tech with research experience on AI voice agents.
+I work on full stack projects with a focus on backend development.
+#### 😁 Fun Facts About Me
+- I speak French fluently 🇫🇷
+- I am a big Real Madrid fan! ⚽️🤍

 ## 🚀 My Current Tech Stack
 - Languages: Java, JavaScript, SQL, Python, C, Swift.